sch246/redstone-structure-block/README.md

 ## Usage

 - Install the mod in your Fabric mod folder
-- To disable (return to default memory-only saving):
+- To disable (return to vanilla memory-only saving):
 ```
 /gamerule redstoneSaveStructureBlock false
 ```